-When you run a search your results are provided in a Messages tab.
-If the search conducted an aggregation you'll also get an Aggregates tab.
+When you run a search, the results are displayed in the Messages tab.
+If the search includes an aggregation, an Aggregates tab will also be displayed.

 The Signatures tab is shown when using LogReduce.